Sex (Part IV): Four Options

 If a marriage contained a regular amount of “participating” with the occasional “allowing” and healthy “refusing,” then the desire for the wife to be the initiator would fade to the background.
 It wouldn’t be an emotional need but rather a flattering nice-to-have.

-In my next post, I’ll show you the key that will unlock this entire puzzle.
-You won’t want to miss it.
+In my next post, I’ll show you the key to unlock this entire puzzle.
+Don’t miss it.

 Small group mentoring can help you engage your men, build your core group of leaders, and transform your church.
 Our free resources equip you with all the tools you need to launch a sustainable mentoring program.